 - You are probably using a PC, running Windows.
 What country is Microsoft in?

-- You probably have iTunes, an iPod or iPhone.
+- You probably have an iPhone.
 Which country is Apple in?

 - You probably love YouTube (I do!).
 Which country is Google in?

 - You probably live in the modern world which relies on oil for everything.
 Everything.
 What country is ExxonMobil in?